ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

     Qml2Imports = ../../../Resources/qml
     EOF

+Where relative paths point to parent's appropriate directories.

 ## Bonus level: DMG creation

 Of course it would be too easy if bundling an `.app` was everything that you needed to ship your application.
 In Apple world applications are usually shipped in `.dmg` files which are Apple Disk Image files.
 Good news is that if you only want to compress `.app` to `.dmg` you need pretty much one command: